These aren't throwaway tips

 If you’d like to deodorize your drain, it’s best to put small pieces of citrus peel down your garbage disposal.
 There are also garbage disposal drain cleaning products designed to deodorize drains, like Liquid-Plumr®Clog Destroyer Gel with Lemon.

 How Do You Unclog a Garbage Disposal?

-So, how do you fix a clogged garbage disposal?
-If your kitchen sink isn’t draining and seems jammed, you can plunge it using a kitchen plunger to dislodge the debris that’s clogging your disposal.
+So, how do you unclog a garbage disposal with standing water?
+If your kitchen sink garbage disposal won’t drain and seems jammed, you can plunge it using a kitchen plunger to dislodge the debris that’s clogging your disposal.
 (Note: A kitchen plunger is different than a toilet plunger.)